csic-ice-imagine/magnetic_field_planets/README.md

-# magnetic_solar_planets
+# magnetic_field_planets

-Repository used to reconstruct the planetary magnetic field with the usual Schmidt semi-normalised spherical harmonic coefficients for Earth, Jupiter, Saturn, Neptune and Uranus.
+Repository used to reconstruct the planetary magnetic field with the usual Schmidt semi-normalised spherical harmonic coefficients for Earth, Jupiter, Saturn, Neptune, Uranus, Mercury and Ganymede.
 All files from the directory data/ can be found (or constructed) with the open scientific data from the corresponding space missions.

 To run the code in terminal you only need to run: